Duke University Job Descriptions

 Work Performed

-Provides significant intellectual contribution to the research program/shared resource, including substantial leadership in developing the scientific content of research proposals and manuscripts.
+Provides significant intellectual contribution to the research program and shared resource, including substantial leadership in developing the scientific content of research proposals and manuscripts.
+Establishes and maintains internal (Duke) and external communications to ensure successful research partnerships.
+Suggests hypotheses, research strategies, research partnerships, and research opportunities.

 Frequently represents research program or shared resource on behalf of the PI.

-Develops, oversees adherence, and trains research portfolio team members in regulatory and institutional policies and processes, screening, recruitment, retention, study monitoring, audit visits, participant and study level documentation, study visits, SOPs, specimen management, IND/IDE documentation, investigational product, and contracts and agreements.
+Develops, oversees adherence, and trains research portfolio team members in regulatory and institutional policies and processes, screening, recruitment, retention, study monitoring, audit visits, participant and study level documentation, study visits, SOPs, specimen management, IND and IDE documentation, investigational products, and contracts and agreements.

 Serves as an expert resource and is knowledgeable about other resources at Duke pertaining to: developing and submitting documentation and information for IRB review, preparing and submitting documents needed for regulatory and safety reporting to sponsors and other agencies, identifying and documenting adverse event information, conducting, documenting, and developing consent for participants for all types of studies.

-May coordinate with institutional leadership on initiatives and priority setting to ensure appropriate QA processes.
+Coordinates with institutional leadership on initiatives and priority setting to ensure appropriate QA processes and development of data provenance and security training sessions, guidelines, and policies.

-Independently write and edits significant sections of funding proposals and grants, reviews articles, synthesizes the literature, and develops manuscripts.
+Independently writes and edits significant sections of funding proposals and grants, reviews articles, synthesizes the literature, and develops manuscripts.

 Uses expertise in research design to develop protocols or research proposals.